hyperledger-archives/fabric-chaintool/documentation/platforms/golang/README.md

 ```
 requires a function signature that looks like:
 ```
-func (t *ChaincodeExample) CheckBalance(stub *shim.ChaincodeStub, param *example02.Entity) (*example02.BalanceResult, error) {}
+func (t *ChaincodeExample) CheckBalance(stub shim.ChaincodeStubInterface, param *example02.Entity) (*example02.BalanceResult, error) {}
 ```
-Every callback requires a shim.ChaincodeStub pointer as its first parameter, followed by an input parameter and return parameter as declared in the interface definition.
+Every callback requires a shim.ChaincodeStubInterface as its first parameter, followed by an input parameter and return parameter as declared in the interface definition.
 Functions that return _void_ simply return a single _error_ rather than _(type, error)_.
 ## Generated Code File Structure
 ### Overview
 All generated code is placed in directories rooted at $PROJECT_ROOT/build which, as mentioned earlier, is implicitly included in the $GOPATH.
 Interfaces are emitted to $PROJECT_ROOT/build/src/hyperledger/cci/..., and general chaincode support stubs are emitted to $PROJECT_ROOT/build/src/hyperledger/ccs.